luxasky/mernStackApp/README.md

 📉 Test Results:

-CHECK !!! - The user should be redirected to the portfolio page, i.e. `My_Portfolio` CHECK !!! - A welcome message should be displayed.
+✅The user should be redirected to the updated `Home` page, showing the welcome message.
+CHECK !!! - A welcome message should be displayed.